 The bank has a reserve of Rs 1,336.61 crore and has for years now provided the shareholders with a constant dividend of 18%.
 The policies of the bank and the management all together seem determined to push the bank to new standards in the years to come.

 This bank was established in the year 1970, in Gujarat.
 The bank is named after its place of origin, i.e. Kalupur.
 The company has been showing a year-on-year profit increment in a few recent years.
 As per the financial records disclosed for the year 2019, the bank has a working capital of Rs 8652.34 crore which brings a net profit of about Rs 122 crore for the company.

 The bank is customer friendly and has provided the customers with all the basic facilities along with some of the outstanding ones that are usually not provided by most co-operative banks.

 Being incorporated in the year 1917, the bank has since then been one of the most dependable co-operative bak in and around Mumbai.
 The bank has also spread its 109 branches across the states of Maharashtra, Karnataka, Goa, Gujarat, and Madhya Pradesh.

 With a well-defined set of goals, values, and principles, the company seems more sorted with its goals than most other companies.
 The bank is also working aggressively to achieve the goals that they have set for itself and the shareholders of the bank.

-Since the good old pre-independence days, the co-operative banks have been one of the most dependable sources of financial support for people.
+Since the good old pre-independence days, cooperative banks have been one of the most dependable sources of financial support for people.
 To date, these companies listed above happen to have the confidence of the account holders in them.

 These Cooperative banks listed above seem to have done it all right in the previous years and they would emerge larger in the days to come.
 So, if you are looking to invest in the best co-operative banks in India, you should probably choose from one on the list.